-Our feelings are a precious and powerful life navigation system.
-When we listen to our emotions we can more easily recognize what we need, what we are called to and what we need to let go of.
+Our feelings are a precious and powerful life navigation system because they point us to what we need, what brings fulfillment and aliveness as well as what is harmful or draining.
+When we listen to our emotions we can more easily recognize what is important to us, what we are called to, and what we need to let go of.

 We are always in touch with our emotions, only that some of us have become experts at numbing ourselves to the experience of our feelings.